Patience helped me to meet my desires

 Here is where the Sattva teaching and Anand’s words resonated with me in a very deep and reassuring way.

-What I’ve found was that a positive change doesn’t come from self-hatred, but rather from a gentle observation ad acceptance of one self.
+What I’ve found was that a positive change doesn’t come from self-hatred, but rather from a gentle observation and acceptance of oneself.

 Once I’ve started challenging myself in a constructive and conscious way, amazingly, life had started unfolding in a way that was supportive of my desires.